chaelir/kids/classes/README.md

 7. AI coding not working well with designing complex game controls. handling dependencies of all types of states change are still immature.

+8. Symbols can get undefined or uninitialized errors, Q "check symbol consistencies and address all undefined or uninitialized symbols" after trunk code changes.

+9. every time clear the terminal window

+10. define which framework to use at the inital composer is very important

 ## Other Known problems of the tools

 1. Memory limit errors: Composer may fail with a "PHP Fatal error: Allowed memory size exhausted" message.
 This can be resolved by increasing the PHP memory limit [1][2].